gergo-nador/noita-explorer/README.md

 ## Error Tracking and Reporting (Sentry)

-[Sentry](https://sentry.io/welcome/) was added to the project for error reporting.
+[Sentry](https://sentry.io/welcome/) was added to the project for error reporting purposes.
-Error reporting to Sentry is disabled by default.
+Error reporting is disabled by default.
 When a user visits the page for the first time, a popup will be shown to ask the user to opt-in to enable Sentry.

 Enabling/Disabling Sentry error reporting can be also achieved in the Settings